spark2k06/PCXT_MiSTer/EGA_IO_DECODE_AUDIT.md

 - EGA-203 should use the active status port read to reset the Attribute Controller flip-flop.
-- EGA-204 should decide whether `3C2h` switch-sense reads are required or intentionally stubbed.
+- EGA-204 implements `3C2h` switch-sense reads for a color EGA switch pattern.
 - EGA-505 removed display-selection gating from register read visibility.